Knowledge is power, but what is allowed in email tracking?

-The government body that manages student grants and free public transport for students in the Netherlands, the Dienst Uitvoering Onderwijs (DUO), made the headlines earlier this year because they had to stop using tracking in their emails by order of the Dutch Data Protection Authority.
+The government body that manages student grants and free public transport for students in the Netherlands, the Dienst Uitvoering Onderwijs (DUO), made the headlines in 2019 because they had to stop using tracking in their emails by order of the Dutch Data Protection Authority.
 The decision was made after a national newspaper, de Volkskrant, revealed that using tracking technology in their emails to students was in violation of the GDPR.

 While the newspaper was correct in its conclusion that DUO is not allowed to use tracking technology in their emails to students, the article was somewhat vague, and some might say even misleading as to the exact reason for this.
 In their report, de Volkskrant doesn’t explain the clear distinction between two different kinds of email messages: transactional emails sent by a government body like DUO, and commercial emails, such as newsletters, sent to subscribers who have given an opt-in.

 Why and how do we measure opens and clicks?

 Opens and clicks in emails are measured by inserting an invisible tracking pixel in the HTML code.
 The information about who opened your email is shown in the email analytics dashboard in your email or marketing automation platform.
 Links in an email can be tracked by adding a UTM code to them.
 This tracks if a recipient clicked on a link.